 - Amnesia about the traumatic event

 - High anxiety, particularly a feeling to always be on guard for danger

 - A sense of overwhelming guilt or shame; and others.

 Historical trauma is when the same traumatic event happens to an entire generation of people.
 Because it happened to the entire generation, there was no guidance within that generation as to how to heal from the trauma so that the PTSD behavior is transferred inter-generationally through the the parents’ thinking and behavior.
 And the same PTSD behavior continues to be passed down through the family tree, when healing has not occurred, with the trauma showing up generations later in certain stereotypical mannerisms attributed to that particular culture.

-Camie shared an example of the Jewish people.
-She married into the Jewish culture, her husband a direct descendant of Holocaust survivors.
-Among the Jewish people, traits like high anxiety, overprotectiveness and extreme frugality are seen as the stereotypical traits of this culture.
+Camie shared an example of the Jewish people, in whom traits like high anxiety, overprotectiveness, and extreme frugality are seen as the stereotypical traits of this culture.
 These traits are also documented byproducts of the Holocaust among survivors.
 Without knowing it, Holocaust survivors passed these PTSD behaviors as family values to their children in how they coped with their trauma.
 And their children passed them to their children as part of their lifestyle, and so on and so on…to a point in their family tree where people with no firsthand exposure to the Holocaust continue to display the same PTSD-like behavior generations later.